 Assembly Bill 67 introduces provisions for random venue assignment in legal actions involving governmental parties filed in counties with first or second class cities.
-The bill allows any party to request a random venue assignment if a governmental party is involved, including as an intervenor.
-A notice must be filed within five days of the summons and complaint or the governmental party's motion to intervene.
-Upon receiving such notice, the clerk of the circuit court will randomly select a different circuit for the case, and this assignment will be conclusive, meaning no further venue changes can be requested.
+The bill allows any party to request a random venue assignment if a governmental party is involved, including the legislature, elections commission, ethics commission, and various state and federal officials acting in their official capacities.
+To exercise this option, the requesting party must file a notice within five days of the summons and complaint or the governmental party's motion to intervene.
+Upon receiving such notice, the circuit court clerk will randomly select a different circuit for the case, and this assignment will be conclusive, preventing any further venue changes.

 Statutes affected: Bill Text: 801.50(6), 801.50, 814.61(2)(title), 814.61